 Tobit in Judaism and Christianity

 Although the rabbis ultimately excluded the Book of Tobit from the Hebrew canon of scripture, the story of Tobit remained popular among the Jews at least until the late Middle Ages.
 Like the Christians, most older Jewish writers took Tobit's historicity for granted.
-An Aramaic version of Tobit is included in a medieval Aramaic commentary on Genesis, Midrash Bereshith Rabba, which dates from the 1400s.
+An Aramaic version of Tobit is included in a medieval Aramaic commentary on Genesis which dates from the 1400s, the Midrash Rabba of Rabba (also known as the Midrash Bereshith Rabba, which is also the name of another, better known Jewish commentary on Genesis).
 In that midrash, the story of Tobit serves as a haggadah on Jacob's vow to give tithes to God (Gen. 28:22; cf. Tobit 1:6-8).
 There are also four Hebrew versions of the story of Tobit, one written in the 400s A.D., another from the 1100s A.D., a third from the 1200s A.D., and a fourth of unknown date which came from a Jewish midrash on the Torah.

-It is therefore unsurprising that Christians have regarded it as inspired
+unsurprising that Christians have regarded it as inspired scripture from the

 Some Christians have also seen the story of Tobit as an allegorical foreshadowing of the life and ministry of Jesus Christ.
 Tobiah's marriage to Sarah can be taken as an allegory of Christ's mystical marriage to His Bride the Church.
 Just as Tobiah's marriage was made possible by the exorcism of a demon, Christ's marriage to the Church was made possible through the defeat of the Devil.
 Just as Christ's resurrection from the dead took place at the conclusion of the seventh day of the week-i.e., the ``eighth'' day-so Tobiah was the eighth husband of Sarah.